Chapter 1: An Example, Explained

 we can just lift the standard print

-into the computation.
+function into the computation.

 Since Miyu is the only person in the table who is under the age of 18, the result set, when printed, should look like this: